Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 data needed to conduct an inventory to become available.
 For most of

-the duration of the research effort, state (conventional) inventory
+the duration of the initial research effort, state ("in-boundary")

-data was only available through calendar year 2005.
-Because the
+inventory data was only available through calendar year 2005.

-(to develop in-state emissions intensities), 2005 was the most
+inventory data (to develop in-state emissions intensities), 2005 was

-recent year for which a consumption-based inventory could be
+the most recent year for which a consumption-based inventory could

 - Does DEQ plan to update the inventory for future years?